 Engoo Blog Business & Work

-It would be nice if we could always be on time for every appointment we make, but unfortunately that isn’t realistic.
-Sometimes unexpected things happen and we just aren't available when we thought we would be.
+Unfortunately, unexpected things happen sometimes and we aren't available when we thought we would be.

 The procedure for rescheduling usually follows the same basic steps:

-For the first part, you can use standard apologies like “I’m (really) sorry, but~” or “Unfortunately~.”
+For the first part, you can use standard apologies, such as “I’m (really) sorry, but ~” or “Unfortunately ~.”
 After that, try one of the following expressions.

 Push back